Howard County Police Department: Authority

 All HCPD officers are fully certified, sworn law enforcement officials.
 The authority originates with an act of legislation performed by the Maryland General Assembly.
 The agency itself is also nationally accredited through the Commission on Accreditation for Law Enforcement Agencies, which gives accreditations to agencies who meet their national standards.

 Organization

-The current chief of police is Greg Der.
+The current chief of police is Greg Der (retired, new HCPD Chief soon to be known).

 The HCPD divides the county into two districts, northern and southern.
 The agency has the following sections: